The Action Builders Team

 Mark and Diane met in May 2001 while both working at Teledyne Brown Engineering.
 Mark got laid off a month before their wedding in November 2001.
 Who would have thought that getting laid off was the best thing that ever happened as it lead to Remodeling Plus in 2002 and Action Builders in 2003!

 In 2019 Mark and Diane started having serious conversations about getting a dog.
 Mark had not had a dog since high school and Diane had never had a pet.
-A friend of Mark’s at the home builders had a Belgium Malinois that he would bring to some of the home builder meetings so Mark decided to talk with him about getting a dog.
-We ended up talking with a Belgium Malinois breeder in Blue Mountain, MS and went there on January 20, 2020 to pick up our 8-week-old Kona.
+A home builder friend of Mark’s has a Belgium Malinois that he would bring to some of the home builder meetings so Mark decided to talk with him about getting a dog.
+We ended up talking with a Belgium Malinois breeder in Blue Mountain, MS and went there on January 20, 2020 to pick up our absolutely adorable 8-week-old Kona.
 For those who are not familiar with a Belgium Malinois, the Navy Seals use that breed on a lot on their missions and we’ve been told that is the breed that got Bad Daddy.
 Talk about a life changing experience….that’s how we feel about Kona.
 He has brought us so much love and joy!

 You might wonder what we like to do in our spare time when we’re not building homes.
 We love to take Kona hiking!
 And living on 3-1/4 acres gives a lot of play space at home for us to enjoy with Kona.
 We also enjoy gardening.
 In three of the four seasons you will find us outside most evenings, whether it is playing with Kona, burning in the firepit, watering plants and vegetables, or whatever we find that needs to be done.
 We also love watching Alabama football (Roll Tide!) and watching movies in our theater room.